Why was Netiquette (Email Etiquette) invented?

 While I would love to take credit for such a wise idea, I am only one of many.
 Over the decades, many have added to, morphed, and updated the original concept of Netiquette.

-Intel was the first to recognize the need for guidelines for this new technology in 1995, the year I opened my consulting business.
-And that’s what started me on this path.
+Intel was the first to recognize the need for guidelines for this new technology in 1995, when I opened my consulting business.
+And the rest is history.

 Netiquette and email etiquette have been topics for which many have carried the torch.
-However, forerunners recognized that technology was becoming an essential part of our lives.
-For that reason, they realized how a set of guidelines just made sense.
+Our forerunners recognized that technology was becoming an essential part of our lives, so they realized how a set of guidelines just made sense.
+Get everyone on the same page, so to speak.

 Network Etiquette = Netiquette